With Puzder out, it’s Oprah to the rescue

 Here's hoping that Oprah can find a few other tapes in her archive.

-Like one that shows what actually happened in the presidential suite of the Ritz Carlton Hotel in Moscow a few years ago.
+Like one that shows what actually happened in the presidential suite of the Ritz-Carlton Hotel in Moscow a few years ago.
 Did Trump really get a golden shower from a bunch of Russian prostitutes?

 Also, how about a tape of Trump filling out his tax forms?
 So we can see once and for all how much he actually paid—or didn't pay, as the case may be.